max-build/CaptaFlow/README.md

 # CaptaFlow (0.9.0)

-CaptaFlow is a real-time sentiment analysis tool for identifying the dominant emotions in twitch chat messages to provide thorough audience engagement insights.
+CaptaFlow is a real-time sentiment analysis tool for identifying the dominant emotions in Twitch chat messages to provide thorough actionable audience engagement insights for creators.

-I've included an architecture diagram below to show the tools involved, and the sequence they're used in.
+I've included an architecture diagram below to show the tools involved and the sequence they're used in.

 ![Architecture Diagram](./files/Architecture-Diagram.png)